FranceBB/FranceBB_Sample-Avisynth-Script/README.md

-# FranceBB_Sample-Avisynth-Script
+# FranceBB - Sample Avisynth Script
-Sample Avisynth scripts to be used as guidelines to do pretty much everything and filter out common issue.
+Sample Avisynth scripts written by Francesco Bucciantini to be used as guidelines to do pretty much everything and filter out common issue.